estruyf/blog-content/content/posts/2024-03-07-unlock-the-power-of-cli-for-microsoft-365-in-typescript-azure-functions.md

 }
 ```

-{{< blockquote type="info" text="Make sure you replace the placeholders with your values" >}}
+{{< blockquote type="important" text="Make sure you replace the placeholders with your values" >}}

+#### Why not use the Azure Key Vault references?

+In the settings, we use the Azure Key Vault URL and certificate's name to retrieve the certificate.
+Another way would be using key vault references like: `@Microsoft.KeyVault(SecretUri=<certificate identifier>)`.

+{{< caption-new "/uploads/2024/03/key-vault-reference.webp" "Using the Azure Key Vault reference"  "data:image/jpeg;base64,UklGRmQAAABXRUJQVlA4WAoAAAAQAAAACQAAAQAAQUxQSBMAAAABD6AQQADEX7XxiYgYrEBE/0MBAFZQOCAqAAAAsAEAnQEqCgACAAFAJiWkAALc/0uw0AD+/g7gGLRH5gPqkU34zSGgAAAA" "2228" >}}

+The downside of this approach is that you have to store the certificate value in the `local.settings.json` file, which is not recommended.
+By using the certificate name, we control everything in the Azure Key Vault.

 ### Using ESM modules in Azure Functions

 As the latest version of CLI for Microsoft 365 uses ESM modules, we need to configure the Azure Functions project to use ESM modules.

 In the `package.json` file, add the following line: